Dryland Training Exercises for Butterfly

 How to perform the upward-facing dog pose

-The swimmer starts this exercise by laying on the floor in a prone position.
+The swimmer starts this exercise by lying on the floor in a prone position.

 • They place their hands next to their shoulders.